Cesar Rodriguez (pilot)

+Colonel (Ret.)
 Cesar Antonio Rodriguez is a former United States Air Force (USAF) officer and pilot who served from 1981 to 2006.
-With three air-to-air combat victories, he joined USAF pilots Thomas Dietz, Robert Hehemann and Robert Wright as the closest to becoming a flying ace of any U.S. pilot since the Vietnam War; until 13 April 2024 when several USAF pilots attained ace status during an attack on Israel from Iran.
+With three air-to-air combat victories, he joined USAF pilots Thomas Dietz, Robert Hehemann and Robert Wright as the closest to becoming a flying ace of any U.S. pilot since the Vietnam War; until April 13, 2024, when several USAF pilots attained ace status during an attack on Israel from Iran.
 Rodriguez scored his kills in an F-15 Eagle - the first two kills in 1991, during the first Gulf War, against a Mikoyan MiG-29 and a Mikoyan MiG-23 of the Iraqi Air Force, and his third kill came against a MiG-29 of the Yugoslav air force during the 1999 NATO bombing of Yugoslavia.

 Early life and education

 Rodriguez was born in 1959 in El Paso, Texas; son of a career U.S. Army non-commissioned officer he lived on various military bases and graduated from Antilles High School at Fort Buchanan, Puerto Rico in 1977.
 He received a degree in Business Administration from The Citadel in 1981 and was commissioned as an officer in the United States Air Force, after attending Undergraduate Pilot Training he was awarded pilot wings in November 1982.